 We do not currently have any employment contracts in effect with any of our named executive officers other than the agreements described below.
 We provide incentives such as salary, benefits and option grants to attract and retain executive officers and other key associates.
-The plan administrators of the 1997 Plan and the 2007 Plan have the authority to provide for the accelerated vesting of outstanding options held by an individual, in connection with the termination of such individual's employment following an acquisition in which these options are assumed or the repurchase rights with respect to the unvested shares are assigned or upon certain hostile changes in control of the Company.
+The plan administrators of the 1997 Stock Incentive Plan and the 2007 Omnibus Incentive Plan (the "2007 Plan") have the authority to provide for the accelerated vesting of outstanding options held by an individual in connection with the termination of such individual's employment following an acquisition in which these options are assumed or the repurchase rights with respect to the unvested shares are assigned or upon certain changes in control of the Company.
 Other than such accelerated vesting and the agreements described above, there is no agreement or policy which would entitle any executive officer to severance payments or any other compensation as a result of such officer's termination.